gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 #### Distributed lags
 It is often useful to included advertising expenditure as a predictor.
 However, since the effect of advertising can last beyond the actual campaign, we need to include lagged values of advertising expenditure.
+#### Easter
+Easter differs from most holidays because it is not held on the same day each year and its effect can last for several days.
+In this case, a dummy variable can be used with value one where the holiday falls in the particular time period and zero otherwise.

+The ```easter( )``` function will compute the dummy variable for you.